Knowledge and Its Limits

-Knowledge and its Limits, a 2000 book by philosopher Timothy Williamson, argues that the concept of knowledge cannot be analyzed into a set of other concepts; instead, it is sui generis.
+Knowledge and Its Limits, a 2000 book by philosopher Timothy Williamson, argues that the concept of knowledge cannot be analyzed into a set of other concepts; instead, it is sui generis.
 Thus, though knowledge requires justification, truth, and belief, the word "knowledge" cannot be accurately regarded as simply shorthand for "justified true belief".
-It initiated a whole new approach to epistemology, generally referred to as knowledge-first epistemology.
+It initiated a new approach to epistemology, generally referred to as knowledge-first epistemology.